3manuek/3manuek/content/posts/2024-04/multiargparallel.md

 limit of just four concurrent jobs to avoid surpassing the API quota constraints.

-## Addressing the problem using JSON (jq) and parallel
+## Addressing the problem: passing parameters in JSON to parallel

-The below snippet is a part of a function called `index_container_pages` which is a simple extraction of the needed information to scrape image version from the API.
+The below snippet is a part of a function called `index_container_pages` which is a produces the parameters in a JSON format, with the needed information to scrape image ID from the API.

 ```bash
   jq -r  '.[] | {id: .id , name: .name , url: .url} | @json' \
     $(get_container_pages) > ${OUTDIR}/paramix.json
 ```

-The `get_container_pages` is a function that just returns all the downloaded pages from the registry.
-Consider that we are talking about around 3k images (containers, OK Github), so this is returning around +30 pages of JSON files.
+The `get_container_pages` is a function that just returns all the previously downloaded pages from the registry.
+Consider that we are talking about around 4,000 images (containers, as known in Github), so this is returning around +30 pages of JSON files.
 Within the above command, I was able to combine them all into a the JSON file that serves as parameters for the `parallel` command.